 Jeane would like to let you know that her work here is done.
 She received a call, a sort of an offer you can’t refuse, for an appointment from which she will not be returning.

-To send flowers in memory of Carolyn Jeane Burruss (Rozzell), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Carolyn Jeane Burruss (Rozzell), please visit our Heartfelt Sympathies Store.

 This assignment comes with a huge sign-on bonus, a reunion with family and friends she has not seen in a long time and Michael Buble and Blake Shelton songs are always playing in the background.
 Job security is exactly 110 percent.
 Her new mission takes her to a wonderful place where she will be socializing, networking and dancing to her heart’s content.
 Music, laughter and love are guaranteed.
 Food is delicious and you never gain an ounce.
 She left detailed instructions for all to celebrate her mission here, which has now been completed.
 Low adherence to this instruction will not be tolerated.